-An Integrated Impact Assessment (IIA) Form was completed as part of the development of the revised Counter Fraud Policy and Strategy approved by Council on 25 August 2020.
+An Integrated Impact Assessment (IIA) Form was completed as part of the development of the revised Counter Fraud Policy and Strategy.
 The conclusion was that undertaking a Combined Impact Assessment was not necessary as the policy / proposal has little relevance to equality, negligible impact on the economy, and no impact on the environment.
 The revised Counter Fraud Policy and Strategy set out enhancements to internal Management arrangements though it is anticipated that there will be minimal impact on internal staff only; there is no change to the Whistleblowing external-facing arrangements.